-Two-Factor, occasionally spelled Two Factor, Authentication is an additional step in signing into social media, applications, or websites using rotating randomly generated codes.
-At first, the added layer might seem time consuming and even unnecessary but it can actually save time, make collaboration easier, as well as add security.
-This layer of security also might seem technical or excessive but everyone should use it for every service possible.
+Two-Factor Authentication is an additional step in signing into social media, applications, or websites using rotating randomly generated codes.
+At first, the added layer might seem time consuming and even unnecessary but it can actually save time and make collaboration easier, in addition to adding security.
+This layer of security also might seem technical or excessive but everyone should use it for every service that has it available.
 In particular, we use two-factor for any service that doesn’t have multiple users and for social media accounts that are often targets for “drive-by” intruders.

-Ultimately, the app is the better direction because it’s not tied to a phone number.
+The app is the better direction because it’s not tied to a single phone number which can make using multiple phones or systems difficult.
 To make sure you can use multiple devices with an app, save the QR code (securely!) that is used to setup, so you can add multiple devices including a phone, tablet, or laptop.

 - Open your authenticator on your phone or tablet and put the camera over to sync up.
 (There is also usually an option to type a code in also.)

 - Last, when the service is added, you’ll confirm by typing in the first random code a first time.

 How does two-factor authentication save time?

 Even if you don’t enable two-factor, services like Facebook and CloudFlare will often email you to double check your login randomly, if logging in from a new location or from a new device.
 You can avoid this random check with the two-factor.
 Also, if you’re sharing access to accounts without multiple users, you can use two-factor to avoid this check when others are logging into the account.
 Last, most importantly, the extra security could be what saves the immense headache of cleaning up after an intruder as gotten access to important accounts.

 Two-factor is important for collaboration, shared accounts or individual.